-Bwindi can be reached from Queen Elizabeth NP (two to three hours), or from Lake Mburo NP (four to six hours).
+Getting to Bwindi Impenetrable National Park can be reached from Queen Elizabeth NP (two to three hours), or from Lake Mburo NP (four to six hours).
 If coming straight from Entebbe or Kampala, the trip by road will take about six to eight hours.
 During the rainy season, travel by 4WD vehicle is necessary.
-Bwindi can also be reached by scheduled or chartered flight.
+Bwindi can also be reached by a scheduled or chartered flight.

 Travelers can choose to fly from Entebbe or from Kampala at Kajansi airfield to the up to date tarmac airstrip found at Kisoro.
 Additionally Planes may as well be chartered to the Savannah or the grass Kayonza airstrips.